 •Buy only non-comedogenic, paraben and oil free make up and creams.

 My favourite products in order of preference are ISDIN and La Roche Posay.
 For make up, I do like the couvrance fluid foundation by Avene.
 Please note that I’m not being paid for saying this.
 This is not an ad.
-I buy these products because they are the only ones that after trying it all, they work and don’t make my skin itchy or worse.
+I buy these products because they are the only ones that after trying it all, work and don’t make my skin itchy.
 ISDIN is not available in the UK but if you go to Spain all pharmacies stock this product.
 I love their facial SPF 50 fluid moisturiser that I use all summer and winter too.
-It is light and it absolves onto my skin perfectly unlike the Avene or la Roche one which I’ve tried and didn’t really absorb as well as the ISDIN one.
+It is light and it goes deep into my skin.
 These creams are affordable and they have no nasty chemicals.The ones I buy are all around £20.
 All dermatologists I’ve seen agreed that expensive creams don’t do anything and many of them do have parabens and oils.La Roche and Avene are now widely available in the UK , before 2010, I still had to bring these creams from Spain as they were not available here.

 •Diet: Smoking, red wine, alcohol,spicy foods, sugar and hot drinks do trigger the redness.